 Once in awhile you come across a story on the web that you’ve just got to pass on to others.
-I found two of these stories last week.
-One will give you a chuckle, and the other may cause your eyes to water a bit.
+Here’s one of them:

 Their daughter, Donna, agrees: “They always did everything together,” she says.
 “They weren’t apart.
 They just weren’t.”